-State lcon When this state occurs Meaning Disabled 8 Device is disabled by a user Connectable devices - device is disconnected from subsystem and will not raise any events and no methods can be triggered on the device.
+State Icon When this state occurs Meaning Disabled Device is disabled by a user Connectable devices - device is disconnected from subsystem and will not raise any events and no methods can be triggered on the device.
 Non-connectable devices (child devices) - device behavior is ignored by Control Center.
 It will not raise any events and no methods can be triggered.
 Offline × Connection Manager service stopped or crashed Connection Manager is offline.
 Note : do not use this state represent offline devices.

 Online Connectable devices: Device was previously disabled and is now enabled and connected Device was disconnected and has automatically reconnected.
-Non-connectable devices: Device was prviously disabled and is enabled and parent device is connected.
+Non-connectable devices: Device was previously disabled and is enabled and parent device is connected.
 Device is enabled.
 There was a fault on the corresponding subsystem device and the fault was removed.
 For example, camera was reconnected.
 Connectable devices - the driver has successfully connected and authenticated with the remote subsystem server using the connection details on the device.
-Non-connectable devices - the devices is healthy (no faults) and it is configured in the subsystem.
+Non-connectable devices - the devices are healthy (no faults) and it is configured in the subsystem.
 Failed Connectable devices.
-Driver cannot connect to subsystem or lost connection with the subsystem Non-connectable devices: There is a fault on the device This device is not found on the subsystem Parent device has lost connection to the subsystem Connectable devices - driver cannot connect to subsystem server or lost connection with the server: there can be number of issues: SDK is not installed invalid connection details faulty remove server Non-connectable (child devices)- There is a fault on the device (e.g. camera is disconnected) This device is not found on the subsystem (subsystem configuration changed so this device was removed or disabled) Parent device has lost connection to the subsystem
+Driver cannot connect to subsystem or lost connection with the subsystem Non-connectable devices: There is a fault on the device This device is not found on the subsystem Parent device has lost connection to the subsystem Connectable devices - driver cannot connect to subsystem server or lost connection with the server: there can be number of issues:

-Warning Non-connectable child devices - enable the device while the parent device is disabled Do not confuse Warning state with Failed state.
+Parent device has lost connection to the subsystem Warning Non-connectable child devices - enable the device while the parent device is disabled Do not confuse Warning state with Failed state.
 Warning state should not be raised by the driver itself, but by Connection Manager in standard scenarios like, for example, parent device is disabled.
-Connecting Connectable devices - enable a previoulsy disabled server device Device is currently attempting to connect to remote subsystem server
+Connecting Connectable devices - enable a previously disabled server device Device is currently attempting to connect to remote subsystem server